Leylâ Gediz (b. 1974, Istanbul, Turkey) is known for her ground-breaking contributions to the field of painting and installation.

 Driven by her fascination with the movements and experiences of diasporic individuals around the world, Gediz seeks to explore the intersections of culture, identity, and memory.
 She approaches her art as an archaeologist of everyday fragments, excavating the emotions embedded within them.
 Through the use of random and found objects, as well as human subjects who hold personal significance, Gediz constructs narratives that bridge the realms of reality and imagination.
 Her compositions delicately balance light and shadow, volume and space, creating a nuanced interplay that draws viewers into her artistic universe.

-The current exhibtion at Purdy Hicks Gallery, titled Missing Cat, is the first solo show of Gediz' work in the UK.
+The exhibtion at Purdy Hicks Gallery in 2023, titled Missing Cat, is the first solo show of Gediz' work in the UK.
 Stray cats are very common in Lisbon, but even more so in her native city, Istanbul.
 She draws a parallel here with the rising number of immigrants deserting Istanbul for cities across the globe due to Turkey's socio-political disquiet and its economic instability under the AKP government.
 Gediz herself is one such immigrant in Portugal, and it is this precarious condition that has shaped most of her work of the last five years.

 Moved by the durability and versatility of discarded bits of furniture, personal items and waste material she regularly finds on the streets of Lisbon, Gediz reassembles them in juxtaposition with the common tools of equipment of her studio.
 The resulting compositions are painted matter-of-factly, embodying the light and shadows of the room they are in, or otherwise by staging several layers of their own configuration.